Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 Front End Suspension Using Torsion Bar

-The height can be adjusted by a tightening mechanism at the anchor end which twists the rod by means of an adjusting bolt and swivel.
+The height can be adjusted by a tightening mechanism at the anchor end which twists the rod using an adjusting bolt and swivel.
 A strut rod is used to keep the suspension in alignment.

-This suspension is able to protect road shock causing the lower arm to twist the torsion bar.
+This suspension can protect against road shock causing the lower arm to twist the torsion bar.
 When the wheels are no longer under stress, the arm returns to normal.

 4. Parallelogram Type Independent Front Suspension

-The figure shows the simplified diagrams of the independent front suspensions using a coil, torsion bar and leaf spring.
-Basically, the system is known as parallelogram type independent front suspension.
-It consists of an upper and lower link connected by stub axle carrier.
+The figure shows the simplified diagrams of the independent front suspensions using a coil, torsion bar, and leaf spring.
+The system is known as parallelogram-type independent front suspension.
+It consists of an upper and lower link connected by a stub axle carrier.

 In general, the lower link is larger than the upper and they may not be parallel.
-This arrangement maintains the track width as the wheels rise and fall and so minimize tyre wear caused by the wheel scrubbing sideways.
+This arrangement maintains the track width as the wheels rise and fall and so minimizes tire wear caused by the wheel scrubbing sideways.

 5. Struck and Link Type Suspension System